Krishnaa548/Diabeties_prediction_model/README.md

 # Diabeties_prediction_model
-This helps you predict the diabeties
+This helps you predict wheather you have the diabeties or not